Header Logo Recover

 • Clean ash off house pets and other domesticated animals if they have been in contaminated areas.

 • Wear gloves, long-sleeved shirts, and long pants to avoid skin contact.
 Goggles are recommended.
 Contact with wet ash may cause chemical burns or irritation on skin.
-Change your shoes and clothing prior to leaving the decontamination site, to avoid tracking ash into your car, home, etc.
+Change your shoes and clothing prior to leaving the burned area to avoid tracking ash into your car, home, etc.

 Water